Questions International Students Should (and Should Not) Ask at Career Fairs

 Since this question concerns culture, you can talk to them about trends toward diversity and inclusion.
 Try discussing how having international students onboard can help reach their business goals as well as their diversity goals.

-4. What kind of opportunities are available for people with a Background in (Major/ college degree C)?
+4. What kind of opportunities are available for people with a Background in (Your past experience back home/ your major /college degree)?

 This question is a great way to explore different career paths in your field.
 Today’s firms are creating more and more new positions.
 You just might find a new position that intrigues you.
 Ask them about the requirements for this new position and what you can do right now to close your skill gaps.